total-typescript/total-typescript-book/book-content/book.md

 By adding this error condition, we can be sure that we will never reach any subsequent code if `appElement` is `null`.

-If we hover over `appElement` after the `if` statement, we can see that TypeScript now knows that `appElement` is an `HTMLElement`.
+If we hover over `appElement` after the `if` statement, we can see that TypeScript now knows that `appElement` is an `HTMLElement` - it's no longer `null`.
 This means our test also now passes:

 ```tsx
 console.log(appElement);